Honey-Lime Glazed Salmon

 Ingredients:

-- 2 fresh salmon fillets
+- 2 fresh wild salmon fillets

 - 1-2 Tbsp raw honey